UMich-CURLY/RKHS_BA/README.md

 ---

 ### Installation
-If you want to import Unified CVO in your CMAKE project
+If you want to import this repo in your CMAKE project
 * Install this library: `make install`
 * In your own repository's `CMakeLists.txt`:
  ```
  find_package(UnifiedCvo REQUIRED )
  target_link_libraries(${YOUR_LIBRARY_NAME}
  PUBLIC                                                                                                                                     ${YOUR_OTHER_LINKED_LIBRARIES}
- UnifiedCvo::cvo_utils_lib
+ UnifiedCvo::cvo_utils
  UnifiedCvo::lie_group_utils
- UnifiedCvo::cvo_gpu_img_lib
+ UnifiedCvo::cvo_gpu_img
+ UnifiedCvo::cvo_gpu_lidar
  UnifiedCvo::elas
  UnifiedCvo::tum
  UnifiedCvo::kitti